jgraph/www.diagrams.net-source/_posts/2021-05-26-drawio-board-macro.md

 Embed whiteboard-style diagrams in Confluence Cloud pages with the new draw.io Board macro.
 The Board macro is a new feature for our integration with Confluence Cloud, delivered as part of our draw.io brand.

 When you add or edit a diagram using the **draw.io Board macro**, it uses the [Sketch editor theme](/blog/diagram-editor-theme.html), with the rough [sketch shape and connector styles](/blog/rough-style.html) set as the default global style.
-The diagram editor has a a white non-paginated background and no gridlines so it feels more like a whiteboard.
+The diagram editor has a a white non-paginated background and no grid lines so it feels more like a whiteboard.

 A [discussion thread on the GitHub draw.io project](https://github.com/jgraph/drawio/discussions/2056) is open if you have any questions or suggestions.